rajapandi1234/migration-utility/pre-reg-113-115/README.md

 In `1.1.3` version of MOSIP, the encryption key was `REGISTRATION` which is now changed to a new key `PRE_REGISTRATION` in `1.1.5`. <br />
 This utility helps in migrating data from the `1.1.3` to the `1.1.5` version of MOSIP.

+Note:- This utility is applicable for Migration from 1.1.5 to 1.2.0.1 also if 1.1.5 is having old application before migration i.e. having old encryption key(REGISTRATION).

 ## Scenario 1- Two different environments

 Source Environment :  `1.1.3` has a set of keys generated and data is encrypted with this set of keys. <br />